 Learning and teaching

-Independent learning complements and builds upon the teaching you receive on your course.
+Independent learning complements the teaching you receive on your course and allows time for skills and knowledge to be developed.
 Key aspects of learning develop through the acquisition of research skills, the generation and development of ideas, and independent study.
-Learning Agreements are used by courses to support independent study and to enable students to focus, direct and negotiate their individual pathway through the course.

 At undergraduate level, an increasing emphasis is placed on independent learning as students progress through their course.
 This enables them to make the best use of the University’s resources in support of individual creative development.
 Independent learning may be based on projects or assignments set by staff, or it may be self-initiated.
 There are significant opportunities for self-initiated study at both undergraduate and postgraduate levels.

 Each undergraduate degree course has a system of peer support known as Peer Assisted Learning or PAL.
 This means that Year One students have ready access to trained Year Two students from their course, from before they arrive through to the end of the first year.
 The advice and support given by the PAL mentors is directly relevant to first year students and is delivered by Year Two or Three students who have had similar experiences themselves.
 This extra layer of support for first year students has been found to be very effective in helping to smooth the transition to higher education.

 One of the most exciting aspects of study at NUA is the opportunity for students to concentrate on their creative discipline.
 However, there are also valuable opportunities to learn from the experience of working collaboratively or as part of a team with students on other courses, or with external organisations.

 Collaborative projects may form part of the approved content of a course unit, with the outcomes of the collaboration being formally assessed, or they can be negotiated as part of a learning agreement.
 The chief benefit of collaborating in this way is that it reflects the realities of professional practice in the creative industries, and thus it enhances students’ understanding of the professional context for their work.